Daremonic/payswitch-docs/payswitcher-cloud/integration-guide/web/node-and-react.md

 #### 3.2 Display payment status message

-When Hyperswitch redirects the customer to the `return_url`, the `payment_client_secret` query parameter is appended by hyper-js.
+When PaySwitcher redirects the customer to the `return_url`, the `payment_client_secret` query parameter is appended by hyper-js.
 Use this to retrieve the Payment to determine what to show to your customer.

 ```js
 //Look for a parameter called `payment_intent_client_secret` in the url which gives a payment ID, which is then used to retrieve the status of the payment